lambda-11235/debtTools/README.md

 ```
 > ./compute_payments.py 100000 0.05 12 20
 Should pay 659.96 to pay debt off in 20.00 years.
+Total paid is 158389.38, which is a 58.39% return on investment for lender.

 Minimum payment needed to maintain current debt is 416.67.
-Total paid is 158389.38, which is a 58.39% return on investment for lender.
+Recommended minimum payment is 485.47 for 39.16 years for a total of 228122.88 (128.12% return).
 ```

-This program gives the amount needed to meet one's target payoff period, the minimum payment needed to not increase debt, the total that will be paid, and how much the investor can expect in return.
+This program gives the amount needed to meet one's target payoff period, the total that will be paid, and how much the investor can expect in return.
+Additionally, it will give the minimum payment needed to not increase debt, as well as a recommended minimum payment (this is approximately how much one needs to pay to make headway in paying off debt).

 ## `compound_interest.py`